alexhakim/Grocery-Store-Project/README.md

 ## Features

-1. Items scanned with the barcode scanner will be displayed on the app, providing a total list of the user's bag.
+1. Items scanned with the barcode scanner will be displayed on the app, providing a list of the user's bag.
-2. Cost & Nutritional info for each time and total will be implemented.
+2. Cost & Nutritional info for items
-3. Login & Checkout
+3. Login/Logout & Checkout
-4. ...
+4. Remove items from your bag on the app

-## How to link Android Studio to GitHub
+## How to import GitHub project to Android Studio on your local device

-1. Open your cmd and type git --version.
-If a version is displayed then you are good.
-If not, download git from this link: https://git-scm.com/downloads
+1. On GitHub, click on Code -> Copy HTTPS link
-2. Open Android Studio and go to VCS -> Enable Version Control Integration
+2. Open Android Studio and go to  File -> New -> Project from Version Control
-3. Select git and click on Ok
-4. In the top left corner navigate from "Android" to "Project" by clicking on Android
-5. Right click on the module folder and go to git -> add
-6. Repeat but go to git -> commit
-7. Click on add account and add your github account
+3. Make sure the Version Control is git, paste the previously copied URL and choose destination directory then click on Done
+4. Wait for Android Studio to import the code (progress shown @ bottom of screen)
+5. Project should now be available on Android Studio

 ## Team Members

 1. Alexandre Hakim